Last updated on August 24th, 2023 at 05:45 pm

 How tall is Valerie Plame?

-As per the online sites, Plame has a decent height and weight.
+As per the online sites, Plame has a decent height of 5 feet 10 inches and weight of 154 lbs.
 The information about her body statistics is yet to be disclosed.
 In the case of disclosed, we will let you know.

 - Suffered from post-partum depression.

 - Undercover C.I.A. officer, who was identified as a CIA operative in a newspaper column by Robert D. Novak on July 14, 2003.
 The ensuing political controversy, commonly referred to as the Plame affair, or the CIA leak scandal, led to a Justice Department investigation and numerous indictments within the Bush administration.